 We will generate cash primarily from the net proceeds of this offering and any future offerings of securities and cash flows from operations, including interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
 In the future, we may also fund a portion of our investments through borrowings and issuances of senior securities.
+We do not expect to incur such indebtedness until the proceeds of this offering have been substantially invested.
 In the future, we may also securitize a portion of our investments in first and second lien senior loans or mezzanine debt or other assets.
 Our primary use of funds will be investments in portfolio companies and cash distributions to holders of our common stock.
-Immediately after this offering (assuming the purchase of the entire Portfolio), we expect to have cash resources of approximately \$8.6 million and no indebtedness (other than our obligation to repay our investment adviser as described in more detail in "Obligations and Indebtedness").
+Immediately after this offering (assuming the purchase of the entire Portfolio), we expect to have cash resources of approximately \$95 million and no indebtedness (other than our obligation to repay our investment adviser as described in more detail in "Obligations and Indebtedness").
 These amounts do not take into account the exercise of the overallotment option.
 See "Use of Proceeds."